 Her palms were trembling from emotions…she turned the map back to the front page and looked at the spot her husband mentioned.
-There she found the hand writing of the young student they met, the young student who helped them out: “For those who love each other now and forever” written in Turkish, obviously.
+There she found the hand writing of the young student they met, the young student who helped them out: “For those who love each other now and forever” written in Armenian, obviously.
 It was already too much.
 She let the map drop on the floor, stood up, chained her arms around John’s neck, dropped into his lap and kissed him with all the passion she could put into that kiss.
 It was a kiss of “thank you for the memories”, it was a kiss of “I love you” and it was a kiss of: “I am so happy to have you in my life”.

 They were still embraced and no one felt like wanted to let go.
 Finally, John whispered into Linda’s ear: I think the coffee is getting cold…

 She let go while kissing him again on the lips, long and passionate, for all the good time she had this morning.